Background

 Ambulance response times to life-threatening situations

 Category 1 ambulance calls are those that are classified as life-threatening and needing immediate intervention and/or resuscitation, e.g. cardiac or respiratory arrest.
-The national standard sets out that all ambulance trusts must respond to Category 1 calls in 7 minutes on average and respond to 90% of Category 1 calls in 15 minutes.
+The national standard states that all ambulance trusts must respond to Category 1 calls in 7 minutes on average and respond to 90% of Category 1 calls in 15 minutes.

 The average Category 1 response time improved from 7 minutes 44 seconds in May 2018 to 6 minutes 54 seconds in May 2019.
 Response times fluctuated for the following two years, with the 7-minute target last being met in April 2021, with an average response time of exactly 7 minutes.

 Since then, Category 1 response times have deteriorated.
 An average response time of over 9 minutes was first recorded in September 2021.
 Since then, most months have seen average response times of over 9 minutes.
 In December 2022, the response time crossed 10 minutes, the worst performance on record.
 A palpable improvement has been observed since then.
-In May 2024, the average response time was 8 minutes 16 seconds, and the 90th centile target was met.
+In May 2025, the average response time was 7 minutes 51 seconds, and the 90th centile target was met.

 Ambulance response times to emergency situations